 I never even wanted this place, this farm, this life, but now that it might be taken away I’m desperate for it.
 I’m a forty-one-year-old man who has only just realised what he’s lost.
 Fucking idiot.

 You don’t really want it.
 It’s only because dad just died that you think you do.

-James looked at him then, turning his head to the side and looking him in the eye.
+James looked him in the eye then.
 You know when everything really changed, he said.
 It wasn’t when mom died.
 I mean, that sucked, and dad disappeared for like two months, but then we just carried on.
 You know when things actually changed, like the family stopped being a family at all?

 James let out a deep sigh.
 He picked at the dirt of the road between his legs, drawing a circle with his fingertip.
 It was when you finally, properly left to go to London, to go to drama school after university.
 Dad sort of gave up on us then, you and me, I think.

 I had to go, you know that.

 I know.
 Jesus.
 I mean, he threw you out the house, right?
 But I think that was when he realised you weren’t going to step in and take my place and that was why he decided Samuel was the only way to keep the farm in the family, in a way.
 That was why, when the land claim came, he started thinking that even if he sold it, Samuel could get the lease to run it, keep it together.